 "Go" to a Concert Together

 Pick a band you both love and find a way to watch a live show online.
-Most artists stream their performances to sites like YouTube, so you can your S.O. can watch together while video chatting.
+Most artists stream their performances to sites like YouTube, so you can your significant other can watch together while video chatting.
 Close your eyes and pretend you're both there together.

 Spend Time with Your S.O.'s Family and Friends

-If you live near your partner's friends and family, make time to see them even if your S.O. can't be there.
+If you live near your partner's friends and family, make time to see them even if your partner can't be there.
 They'll love knowing you spent time with their favorite people.

 Challenge yourself to put your feelings into words and write a poem for your long-distance love.
 When you've finished it, send it in the mail or read it aloud on a Skype or FaceTime call.